kocherlab/naps/docs/tutorials/basic_example.rst

 What you need to proceed:

 #.
-A `.slp` file with putative tracks from SLEAP
+A `.slp` file with putative tracks from SLEAP (and ideally a `.h5` analysis file corresponding to the SLEAP file.)
 #.
 The video used to generate the tracks
 #.
 Knowledge of the tag node in your SLEAP skeleton

 We start by preparing a dataset for NAPS.
-For the purpose of this tutorial, we will use the toy data provided in `tests/data/`.
+For the purpose of this tutorial, we will use the toy data provided in `tests/data/` on the `NAPS GitHub repository <https://github.com/kocherlab/naps/issues>`.
+The data includes a `.slp` file with putative tracks from SLEAP, a `.h5` analysis file corresponding to the SLEAP file, and the corresponding video file.

 To run NAPS, you will first need to have a SLEAP file with putative tracks assigned by one of the trackers in SLEAP.
 We strongly recommend going through the tutorials on `sleap.ai <https://sleap.ai>`_ to learn how to do this.

 While NAPS will allow you to directly input the results of `sleap-track`, we strongly recommend you also convert this to an analysis h5 using `sleap-convert` if you will be troubleshooting your workflow.
 Directly reading in the locations from the h5 drastically increases speed.

+.. _tracking:

 Running NAPS on the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~